We Paint Your House Inside and Out-the Right Way!

-Before you start hauling out ladders and opening paint buckets, ask yourself these questions to determine if you’re the best person for the job:
+Before you start ask these questions to determine if we are the best person for the job:

-- Can you physically handle the surface preparation and repairs that should be done first?
+- Can we physically handle the surface preparation and repairs that should be done first?
 Do you want to?

-- Do you have the tools and equipment you’ll need?
+- Do we have the tools and equipment you’ll need?
 If not, do you care to invest in them?

-- Do you have the time to do the job?
+- Do we have the time to do the job?
 What would happen if you missed your deadline?

-- Do you feel very comfortable undertaking this projector do you get dizzy from heights or hate getting messy?
+- Do we feel very comfortable undertaking this projector do you get dizzy from heights or hate getting messy?

-- How committed are you to doing a top-quality job that will last?
+- How committed are we to doing a top-quality job that will last?

 Most of the repairs and preparation a house will need before painting are easy enough and can be done with basic home tools and modest skills.
 You may choose to have a carpenter fix any standard problems, so that you can concentrate on painting.